Europe wakes up to need for bank aid plan

 "The EFSF cannot be a magic solution because its charter does not allow countries that are contributing to it to actually use it at the same time," said one economist, who asked not to be identified.

-In order to have credibility, however, any plan must go further, said Daniel Gros, who heads a Brussels think tank, the Center for European Policy Studies.
+In order to have credibility, however, any plan must go further, said Daniel Gros, who heads a Brussels think tank, the Centre for European Policy Studies.

 "I don't want to see a coordinated plan with lots of national schemes.
-I want one European plan -- one European institution that recapitalizes the banks.
+I want one European plan -- one European institution that recapitalises the banks.

-Whether helping the banks with extra capital succeeds in reviving market confidence may depend on whether investors in Greek debt are forced to take bigger losses.
+Whether helping the banks with extra capital succeeds in helping to revive market confidence may ultimately depend on whether investors in Greek debt are forced to take bigger losses.

-Should this happen, insulating banks and other European countries from the fallout may prove difficult, if not impossible, one EU official said.
+Should this happen, insulating banks and other European countries may prove difficult, if not impossible, one EU official said.

 "There is very little you can do.
 No one knows where money would run to in a situation like that.
 The reason (U.S. Treasury Secretary Timothy) Geithner came to Poland is because he does not have any wall (to stop contagion).
 Neither does the UK."

-(Reporting by John O'Donnell, Jan Strupczewski, Robin Emmott and Julien Toyer in Brussels, Philipp Halstrick in Frankfurt and Lionel Laurent in Paris, editing by Mike Peacock, Ron Askew)
+(Reporting by John O'Donnell, Jan Strupczewski, Robin Emmott and Julien Toyer in Brussels, Philipp Halstrick in Frankfurt, editing by Mike Peacock)